didip/didip.github.io/markdown/posts/1432264032306462173-tollbooth-http-rate-limiter-middleware-in-go.md

 * As mentioned above, limiting your private API endpoints protects you from your own services DoS attack.
 This accidental DoS can even come from your own Javascript.

-* Limiting private API endpoints is usually an easy way to receive cookies and pies from DB team.
+* Limiting API endpoints is usually an easy way to receive cookies and pies from DB team.

 ## Sounds good, how can I use it on my Go application?